 Solid waste bylaw review

-This year we are reviewing the Kāpiti Coast District Council’s Solid Waste Bylaw 2010 and want your input.
+This year we are reviewing the Kāpiti Coast District Council’s Solid Waste Bylaw 2010.
 Solid waste refers to rubbish, recycling and litter.

 After 10 years of the current bylaw, we’re reviewing it (as required by legislation) to make sure it is fit for purpose for the next 10 years.